Marine Protected Area Capo Rizzuto

 The Capo Rizzuto area encompasses roughly 13,500 hectare of open water, bordering 37 km of coastline.
 It is in the easternmost part of Calabria and leads into the waters of the Ionian Sea.

 Protection

-The area is a Specially Protected Area under the Barcelona Convention and a number of national acts, most noticeably as a Natural Marine Protected Area (decree of February 19, 2002).
+The area is a Specially Protected Area under the Barcelona Convention and a number of national acts, most noticeably as a Natural Marine Protected Area (decree of 19 February 2002).
 The Italian Ministry of Environment is the supervising body, and day-to-day management is placed with the province of Crotone.

-It first protection came in 1982 when parts of the current reserve were one of the first two marine protected sites in Italy.
-On December 27, 1991, the reserve was officially established.
+Its first protection came in 1982 when parts of the current reserve were one of the first of two marine protected sites in Italy.
+On 27 December 1991, the reserve was officially established.